twhitelow1/twhitelow1/README.md

 Software Engineer
 -----------------

-I've been coding for most of my life.
-It all started when I was young and from a family who couldn't afford a computer.
-But I was determined to create digital assets.
-I used to walk a few miles to the library after school everyday to take tutorials on HTMLgoodies.com so I could create my first website.
-After some some practice I was able to build websites on my free hosting account where I hosted Harry Potter fansites.
-Then I got a free job working as a PHP programmer making features on my favorite Harry Potter RPG site called hogwartsenchanted.com.
-Life changes when you get into adulthood and sometimes adult responsibilities come early.
-My destiny lead me to working as a teenager with a single parent and I drifted deep into the restaurant industry.
-My desire for money now and paying the bills now overcame the reality of my dream to be a computer science major.
-When I was 21 I had the opportunity to work for a local racecar manufacturing company as a web developer who helped them stay relevant into a digital age.
-After that company crumbled due to its own internal struggles, I dove back into the industry that had many many jobs, restaurants.
-Fast forward some many years COVID shut the world down and I was inspired to chase my dreams again as now there are so many resources on how to break into the industry without a College Degree.
-So I enrolled into a bootcamp learned the new libraries and team coding skills.
-Then I started an LLC to do development work for companies under contract.
-I am currently seeking full time employment as a software engineer so I can progress to the next level in my career and leave the hospitality industry behind.
+I've spent most of my life geeking out over coding.
+I was just a kid with big dreams but no computer at home when this all started.
+But who was I to let that stop me?
+So, I hiked it on over to the library after school every day, eyes glued to HTML tutorials on HTMLgoodies.com, and before I knew it, I was spinning up my own websites.

+Got my start hosting Harry Potter fan sites (coolest books in the world for a 10 year old back in 2000, right?).
+Soon enough, I was messing around with PHP, adding nifty features to my favorite Harry Potter RPG site, HogwartsEnchanted.com.
+But graduation came and adulthood came with new responsibilities called bills.

+That's when I fell into the restaurant game.
+It wasn't what I had in mind — my dream was always to major in computer science.
+But hey, life throws curveballs and bills gotta get paid.
+When I was 21, I scored a gig as a web developer for a local race car manufacturing outfit, helping them roll with the digital punches.
+That ride ended a bit rough due to some company drama, and I was back slinging food at a pizza joint.

+Fast forward a few years, COVID shut everything down.
+On the upside, it gave me a chance to step back and think.
+Seeing all the resources out there to crack into the industry without a fancy degree, I thought, "Why not?"
+So, I hit a bootcamp, brushed up on the latest libraries, and got my team coding game on point.

+To flex my newfound skills, I set up an LLC and started doing contract work for companies.

+Right now, I'm on the hunt for a full-time gig as a software engineer.
+I'm ready to level up my career and say "so long" to the restaurant biz for good.

+Check out my current and previous projects on this profile.

 * 🌍  I'm based in Vail, Colorado
 * ✉️  You can contact me at [todd@whitelow.tech](mailto:todd@whitelow.tech)
-* 🧠  I'm learning Networking and C#
+* 🧠  I'm learning Network+ concepts and C# with .NET

 ### Skills